MGH Mütterzentrum Fürth gem.e.V.

 21. June 2021

 Basically, the Mothers' Center is a good concept for children of all ages.
 A few years ago, I used morning care in a playgroup for my daughter (aged 1.5 - 2.5 years).
-Back then, we were mostly satisfied and there were no problems.
-Because of this, years later, I also registered my son at the age of 1.
-Twice a week, each time in the morning for 2 - 3 hours to relieve me as a single mom.
-Unfortunately, I had to find out that in the Monday group, the caregiver hardly changed my son at all.
-I first observed the whole situation because the other care in the Thursday group worked well.
-When I had an important appointment one day, I was called to pick up my son IMMEDIATELY because he had severe diarrhea.
-And it was indeed IMMEDIATE pickup without any ifs or buts.
-When I asked the caregiver if she had a problem with changing and why she even does the job, the response was that she had a latex allergy regarding the gloves and Corona does not allow diarrhea children... even though I had previously informed them that my child was teething a lot during that time.
-When I addressed the manager about this, she reacted snappily and without understanding.
+Back then, we were largely satisfied and there were no problems.
+Because of that, years later, I registered my son at the age of 1 as well.
+Also 2 times a week, each morning for 2 - 3 hours to relieve me as a single mom.
+Unfortunately, I had to find out that in the Monday group, the caregiver hardly or not at all changed my son.
+I first observed the whole thing because the other care in the Thursday group worked well.
+When I had an important appointment one day, I was called and told to pick up my son IMMEDIATELY as he had severe diarrhea.
+And that I should pick him up IMMEDIATELY without any ifs or buts.
+When I asked the caregiver if she had a problem with changing and why she even does the job, the feedback was that she had a latex allergy regarding the gloves and Corona does not allow diarrhea children... even though I had already informed her that my child was teething during that time.
+The manager reacted snappily and without understanding when I addressed this.
 I decided not to bring my child there anymore and canceled the spot.
-There was also no accommodation with the fees despite differences.
-They continued to deduct fees until mid-June for nothing and again nothing.
-Opinions change like that, even though my impression was really good once.
+There was also no compromise with the fee despite differences.
+They kept deducting until mid-June for nothing and again nothing.
+Opinions change like that, even though my impression was really good at first.